Arkansas Motorcycle Accident Lawyers

 A decline in helmet use also contributes to many fatal Arkansas motorcycle crashes.
-Arkansas law does not require motorcyclists over 21 to wear helmets while riding motorcycles – even though helmet use can reduce the risk of injury by 70 percent and the risk of death by 42 percent.
+Arkansas law does not require motorcyclists over 21 to wear helmets while riding motorcycles – even though helmet use can reduce the risk of injury by 70 % and the risk of death by 42 %.

-However, even when motorcyclists follow the laws and ride safely, other drivers cause many of these crashes when they fail to recognize them on their roads.
+However, even when motorcyclists follow the laws and ride safely, other drivers cause many of these crashes when they fail to recognize bikers on the road.

 Where do many of these accidents occur?
-Motorcycle accidents in Little Rock can happen on any road or freeway in the city.
-These crashes can ruin lives forever, from rear-end motorcycle accidents on W 3rd St to deadly collisions on the I-630.
+Motorcycle accidents in Little Rock can happen on any road or freeway in the city, from rear-end motorcycle accidents on W 3rd St to deadly collisions on the I-630.